2020PB/police-brutality/reports/Texas.md

 A 20-year-old black man is hospitalized in critical condition after police shot him with beanbag rounds outside police headquarters Sunday night.
 He suffered a fractured skull and brain damage.

-Austin Police Chief confirms that police shot him with 'non-lethal' beanbag rounds and claim that he was not the intended target for the projectile.
+Austin Police Chief confirms that police shot him with 'non-lethal' beanbag rounds and claims that he was not the intended target for the projectile.

 id: tx-austin-1